Jude Lobe Artist Statement

+Cold Wax is my favorite medium.
 I work as a graphic designer and visual artist.
 Nature is my muse.
-A love of nature has been a continual thread throughout my life and my paintings and enamels are inspired by the natural environment.
-My desire is to capture the emotion of the scene with texture, brush strokes, glazes and colors chosen from the palette of the environment I’m painting.
+My cold wax paintings, enamels, copper and wood sculptures are all inspired by the natural environment.
+My desire is to capture the emotion of a scene with texture, brush strokes, glazes and colors chosen from the palette of the environment I’m painting.
 It’s the memory of the place or experience that I want to express.
 The process begins with a walk outside, then followed with quick sketches and color notes.
 Then back at the studio I begin to paint the images I remember.

 This year my theme continues to be earth and sky and the connections between us and the natural world.
 Cold wax and oil affords the opportunity to bring texture into my paintings.
 It also shows a history of the painting by building up layers, obscuring what’s beneath, and removing layers to reveal bits of past layers.
 It represents the history of a life that becomes the compilation of bits and pieces of it’s past experiences.
 But my attraction to textures is moving me to add more textile to my art.
 Thus I am adding rusted silk to my mediums.
 In these new pieces I am combining the coldness of rusted iron with the warmth of heated forged copper, seemingly opposite forces.
 Two opposites actually attract and complement each other, existing in harmony, and they are interconnected in the natural world symbolized by the yin and yang.